Skip to content

 ) -> StudyLocus:

-"""Clump significant signals from summary statistics based on window.
+"""Clump single point associations from summary statistics or study locus dataset based on window.

 Args: